Asian giant hornet: Nesting

-V.mandarinia nests in low mountain foothills and lowland forests.
-As a particularly dominant species, no efforts are directed toward conserving V.mandarinia or its habitats, as they are common in areas of low human disturbance.
-Unlike other species of Vespa, V.mandarinia almost exclusively inhabits subterranean nests – in 1978, that aerial nests were unlikely, as Matsuura and Sakagami reported this to be unknown in Japan in 1973. and aerial nesting is still described as extremely rare in Japan, and yet as of 2021 all nests in the invasive range have been aerial.
+V. mandarinia nests in low mountain foothills and lowland forests.
+As a particularly dominant species, no efforts are directed toward conserving V. mandarinia or its habitats, as they are common in areas of low human disturbance.
+Unlike other species of Vespa, V. mandarinia almost exclusively inhabits subterranean nests, and aerial nesting is described as extremely rare.

 In a study of 31 nests, 25 were found around rotten pine roots, and another study found only 9 of 56 nests above ground.
 Additionally, rodents, snakes, or other burrowing animals previously made some of the tunnels.
 The depth of these nests was between 6.0 and 60 cm.
 The entrance at the ground surface varies in length from 2.0 to 60 cm either horizontally, inclined, or vertically.
 The queens that found the nest prefer narrow cavities.

-Nests of V.mandarinia typically lack a developed envelope.
+Nests of V. mandarinia typically lack a developed envelope.
 During the initial stages of development, the envelope is in an inverted-bowl shape.
 As the nest develops, one to three rough sheets of combs are created.
 Often, single primordial combs are created simultaneously and then fused into a single comb.

 A system of one main pillar and secondary pillars connects the combs.
 Nests usually have four to seven combs.
 The top comb is abandoned after summer and left to rot.
 The largest comb is at the middle to bottom portion of the nest.
-The largest combs created by V.mandarinia measured 49.5 by 45.5 cm with 1,192 cells (no obstacles, circular) and 61.0 by 48.0 cm (elliptical; wrapped around a root system).
+The largest combs created by V. mandarinia measured 49.5 by 45.5 cm with 1,192 cells (no obstacles, circular) and 61.0 by 48.0 cm (elliptical; wrapped around a root system).

 Colony cycle

-The nesting cycle of V.mandarinia is fairly consistent with that of other eusocial insects.
+The nesting cycle of V. mandarinia is fairly consistent with that of other eusocial insects.
 Six phases occur in each cycle.

 Prenesting period

 Inseminated and uninseminated queens enter hibernation following a cycle.
 They first appear in early to mid-April and begin feeding on the sap of Quercus (oak) trees.
-Although this timing is consistent among hornets, V.mandarinia dominates the order, receiving preference for premium sap sources.
-Among the V.mandarinia queens is a dominance hierarchy.
+Although this timing is consistent among hornets, V. mandarinia dominates the order, receiving preference for premium sap sources.
+Among the V. mandarinia queens is a dominance hierarchy.
 The top-ranked queen begins feeding, while the other queens form a circle around her.
 Once the top queen finishes, the second-highest-ranking queen feeds.
 This process repeats until the last queen feeds at a poor hour.